 Water is billed quarterly and a BASE RATE per use was established in 2018 to meet the District’s annual expenses excluding water.

-As of July 1st, 2019 the user fee increased to $158.00 from $143.00 per user before any water charges are assessed, this will be reflected in the September 30th billing.
+As of July 1st, 2019 the user fee was set at $158.00 per user before any water charges are assessed.

 The rates are based on a “per use” format in order to meet the District’s annual debt costs in the fairest way possible with water use being billed using a tiered rate system.